iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.5/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ri.crushcovid 1 reviews"/>
 </p>

-> F\*\** off big brother<br> :date: __2020-06-19 16:58:23__
+> Mmm<br> :date: __2020-06-26 05:59:51__

-> Download the app and select language preference but can't proceed from that point.<br> :date: __2020-06-14 14:30:46__

-> Location not working at all since update.
-I have android phone.<br> :date: __2020-06-14 07:22:21__
+> The app completely missed my morning hike, seems to work only intermittently.<br> :date: __2020-06-26 04:36:49__

+> "My location diary" doesn't do anything.
+It doesn't show where I have been.
+Don't throw away your log book.
+This is worthless.<br> :date: __2020-06-25 21:20:44__

+> I dont think I spent 125 hours in one day at a location very inaccurate and may skip a few days and hours<br> :date: __2020-06-25 20:51:58__

 > It is incredibly inaccurate.
 I live in Cranston.
 We went to the border of CT and got off the motorcycle for over 30 minutes.
 It didn't record my location at all that day.
 Now it's reading I was at Ace Hardware for HOURS.
 I wasn't there at all.
-Worthless.<br> :date: __2020-06-12 04:36:02__

-> According to my location diary, I haven't been anywhere.
-So I guess I'm ok.
-Uninstalling.<br> :date: __2020-06-09 16:21:18__

-> Location diary lacks accuracy, functionality and practicality.
-Borderline useless.<br> :date: __2020-06-08 14:38:45__
+Worthless.
+UPDATE - MY LOCATION DIARY HAS NOT UPDATED IN 10 DAYS.
+REMOVING THIS FROM MY PHONE.<br> :date: __2020-06-25 05:34:38__

+> Thus app is not working on my android smart phone.
+No locations are being recorded.<br> :date: __2020-06-24 19:24:21__

-> This is the wrong solution.
+> Completely inaccurate.
+This is the wrong solution.
 Should use Google COVID-19 Proximity Tracking API, which already works.
 But app relies on ineffective method that (sometimes) stores your (wong) location history locally and then flags you as a contact if RIDOH parameters have been met.
 So you still have to rely on people correlating information and calling you.
 Way too many variables will mean very slow, and never complete, adiption.
-Don't reinvent the wheel.
-It won't work.
-This isn't the way.<br> :date: __2020-06-07 01:18:25__
+Don't reinvent the wheel.<br> :date: __2020-06-24 05:16:21__

-> The State of Rhode Island will purpose your collected data for things other than the intent of this app.
-Especially during BLM protests.
-This is a data stream for them.
-Do not use this application.
-It's malicious in nature.
-READ THE TERMS OF AGREEMENT AND PRIVACY POLICY VERY CAREFULLY.<br> :date: __2020-06-06 18:27:31__

-> Easy and intuitive in the 1.0 release, but it doesn't always track me, and it never keeps tracking info more than 24 hours.
-Also there's no option to "always track."
-So kind of a fail.
-I contacted developers, and they said a new release is due in late June.<br> :date: __2020-06-03 01:33:33__

-> When working inaccurate... mostly non functioning... and i do not have an old phone....<br> :date: __2020-06-01 22:49:53__
+> Remove covid19<br> :date: __2020-06-22 06:32:14__

+> F\*\** off big brother<br> :date: __2020-06-19 16:58:23__

+> Download the app and select language preference but can't proceed from that point.<br> :date: __2020-06-14 14:30:46__